 I believe in rituals.
 We all have our rituals, whether we call it that or not.
 Maybe we know it as a routine or pattern.
 I like to utilize ritual to help affirm or create/represent movement for people.

-I am most aligned with Positive Psychology, Reality Therapy, Acceptance and Commitment Therapy, and of course, Adventure Therapy.
+I am most aligned with Positive Psychology, Reality Therapy, CBT, and of course, Adventure Therapy.

 Education and Experience:

 I graduated with a Master of Arts in Counseling from Northwestern State University in 2010 and have worked in a variety of settings since then including Partial Hospitalization and Intensive Outpatient programs for Mental Health and Substance Abuse.
 I have held many roles from primary therapist to Clinical Director.
 I became licensed in 2013 and then proceeded to open Anchors Aweigh Counseling following the birth of my daughter.